fran0x4B/nand2tetris/README.md

 Thanks to [Noam Nisan](https://www.cs.huji.ac.il/~noam/) and [Shimon Schocken](https://www.shimonschocken.com/)  for the amazing course ! <br/>

-> *The true voyage of discovery consists not of going to new places, but of having a new pair of eyes. * <br/>
+> The true voyage of discovery consists not of going to new places, but of having a new pair of eyes. <br/>
-> —M. Proust,
+> —Marcel Proust

 ## Chapters